metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 /usr/sbin
 ```

-From this list you can choose the directory where you want to install the `ecoPrimers' executable.
+From this list you can choose the directory where you want to install the `ecoPrimers` executable.
-`/Users/coissac/bin` can be a good choice, as it is in the path of my home directory, and therefore does not require root privileges to copy the `ecoPrimers` executable into. `/usr/local/bin` is also a good choice, as it is the default directory for installing non-standard software on a UNIX system.
+Here we can choose the folder `/Users/coissac/bin` to store it, as it is in the path of the home directory, and therefore does not require root privileges to copy the `ecoPrimers` executable into. `/usr/local/bin` is also a good choice, as it is the default directory for installing non-standard software on a UNIX system.
 When software is installed in `/usr/local/bin`, it is available to all users of the system.
 However, copying the `ecoPrimers` executable to `/usr/local/bin` requires root privileges.

-To install the software for myself without root privileges:
+If we install the software without root privileges:

 ```bash
 cp ecoPrimers /Users/coissac/bin
 ```

-To install the software for all users on the system, but with root privileges:
+If we install the software for all users on the system, but with root privileges:

 ```bash
 sudo cp ecoPrimers /usr/local/bin